steelbreeze/pivot/README.md

 > Data and calculations correct as of: 2021-05-23.

+## Axis manipulation
+### Custom axis
+In the example above, the axes are a deriving set unique set of values seen within the data.
+Should you wish to use custom axes you can call ```axis.fromValues```, passing a set of values in place of the table.
+### Composite axes
+Axes can be merged with a call to ```axis.combine```.
+If axis one was [a, b] and axis two was [c, d], then the combined axis would be [a && c, a && d, b && c, b &&d].
+## Compression
+Using custom or composite axes can result in sparsely populated cubes; the ```compress``` function will remove any rows or columns on the x and y axis where no values exist.
+> Note: this removes values not only from the cube, but also the axes as well.
 ## Hypercubes
 The ```pivot``` function returns a table pivoted on two axes, it acheives this through two calls to the ```slice``` function, one for each axis:
 ```typescript